mighty-gerbils/gerbil/doc/reference/std/actor.md

 - `roles`: is a list of roles for the servers to stop

-At least one of servers or roles should be specified to have any effect. when specifying a domain, the roles select servers in the domain to stop. if a domain but no roles or server-ids are specified, the entire domain is shutdown.
+At least one of servers or roles should be specified to have any effect.
+When specifying a domain, the roles select servers in the domain to stop.
+If a domain but no roles or server-ids are specified, the entire domain is shutdown.

 ### ensemble-supervisor-restart-servers!